 A variable-rate plan might be ideal for you if you like to shop around and keep an eye on prices.
 Without a contract holding you back, you can quickly and easily jump to a fixed rate plan if you see a price you are comfortable paying for the longer term.
 This flexibility also allows you to switch providers altogether without any penalty charges.

-But be prepared: If you are in a variable-rate plan and you get caught in a big seasonal price hike with your supplier, chances are good prices will be also be higher with other suppliers, due to the same market and seasonal conditions.
+But be prepared: If you are enrolled on a variable-rate plan and you get caught in a big price hike with your supplier, chances are good prices will be also be higher with other suppliers, due to the same market conditions.
+Such price hikes are often seasonal and can occur during periods of extreme high or low temperatures.
 But this variation can deliver the biggest upside to opting into a variable-rate plan in the vein of bigger savings for you when the prices go down.
 Unlike customers who are locked into a price that is set by a contract for several months, lower prices in the market can mean more money in your pocket.

 Are you paying too much for electricity or natural gas?
 Check out Direct Energy to learn about variable-rate plans in your area and see if you can save.